 At least three kinds of cases potentially bear consideration for this project.
 First, there are universities where climate activist groups have formed but chosen not to mount divestment campaigns.
-Examination of these cases can help to mitigate concerns about selecting on the dependent variable, as well as provide broader understanding about the objectives and strategies of campus climate activist groups.
+Examination of these cases may help to mitigate concerns about selecting on the dependent variable, as well as provide broader understanding about the objectives and strategies of campus climate activist groups.
 Second, there are CFFD campaigns which have led to a clear result.
 Because of the ever-present possibility that a university will choose to change its fossil fuel investment choices in the future, no campaign can ever be permanently considered over.
-That said, media reports examined to date have not revealed any universities where divestment was rejected but subsequent activist effort lead to a reversal, nor any universities that committed to divest at one point but later reversed themselves.
-It is, of course, quite possible that cases of both types will emerge with time.
-There may be value in examining cases where an initial rejection has been met with major continued activist effort, such as at Harvard, McGill, and MIT.
-114,115,116,117 Third, there are ongoing CFFD campaigns where the university administration has not yet made a clear, public decision.
+Cycles of contention never stop turning over.
+That said, media reports and activist communication examined to date have not revealed any universities where divestment was rejected but subsequent effort lead to a reversal, nor any universities that committed to divest at one point but later reversed course.
+It is naturally quite possible that cases of both types will emerge with time.
+There may be value in examining cases where an initial rejection has been met with major continued activist effort, such as at Harvard, McGill, and MIT.163,164,165,166 Third, there are ongoing CFFD campaigns where the university administration has not yet made a clear, public decision.